tarwn/lessthandot-hugo/blogs/content/posts/2011-04-07-compress-data-partition-snapshots-with.md

 **The insides of the loop**

 The partition loop will use script tasks, Execute SQL Task by expression, File System Task and a [CozyRoc custom task][6] for compressing folders named Zip Task.
 Yes, I think they could have worked on that name a little more but the zip task is pretty awesome and I recommend it.
-It’s a little rough to set the properties for dynamic use, but once set, the speed is comparable to a lot of custom compression components.
+It's a little rough to set the properties for dynamic use, but once set, the speed is comparable to a lot of custom compression components.

 Create the remaining variables that are required.